This post may contain affiliate links. Please read our disclosure policy.

 For the Loaf

-- 1 ½ tsp. baking soda *see note below if making muffins!!
+- 1½ teaspoons baking soda *see note below if making muffins!

 For the Icing

-- 4 oz. dairy-free cream cheese – I used Kite Hill
+- 4 ounces dairy-free cream cheese, such as Kite Hill

 Instructions

 - Preheat the oven to 375℉.
-Line a loaf pan with a parchment paper sling, and spray with cooking oil spray.
+Line a 9×5-inch loaf pan with a parchment paper sling and spray with cooking oil.
 Set aside.

-- If using the butter, In a medium saucepan over medium heat, add the butter.
-Allow the butter to melt and simmer, swirling the pan as it begins to get foamy, cooking for about 4-5 minutes.
+- Melt the butter in a medium saucepan set over medium heat, swirling the pan as it begins to get foamy.
+Cook for 4 to 5 minutes.
 Once it begins to look golden and smell nutty, remove from the heat.
-Set aside to cool (to help speed up the process, I typically pour the browned butter in a bowl and place in the fridge).
+Set aside to cool.

-- Meanwhile, in a stand mixer fitted with the whisk attachment, or in a medium mixing bowl using electric beaters, beat the eggs at medium speed for 2-3 minutes until very frothy and pale yellow.
+- Meanwhile, in a stand mixer fitted with the whisk attachment, or in a medium mixing bowl using electric beaters, beat the eggs at medium speed for 2 to 3 minutes until very frothy and pale yellow.
 It’s important you beat the eggs for the full time so that they take on air, which will help the loaf rise.

 - Add the almond flour, tapioca flour, ground flax, pumpkin pie spice, nutmeg, and salt.
 Mix on low until just combined.

 - Pour the batter into the prepared loaf pan.
-Transfer the loaf to the middle rack of the oven, and bake for 55-60 minutes, or until a knife can be inserted into the center of the loaf and it comes out clean.
+Transfer the loaf to the middle rack of the oven and bake for 55 to 60 minutes, or until a knife can be inserted into the center of the loaf and it comes out clean.
 If the top of your loaf starts to become overly browned, tent with foil and continue cooking until the bread is cooked through.

 - While the loaf is cooking, make the icing.
-In a medium bowl, using a hand mixer, add the cream cheese, almond milk, and maple syrup.
-Beat on low until smooth and creamy.
-Slowly add in the powdered sugar, vanilla, pumpkin pie spice, and a pinch of salt.
-Beat for one minute until well combined.
+In a medium bowl, add the cream cheese, almond milk, and maple syrup.
+Use an electric hand mixer to beat on low until smooth and creamy.
+Slowly add in the powdered sugar, vanilla extract, pumpkin pie spice, and salt.
+Beat for 1 minute until well combined.
 Transfer to the fridge until you’re ready to ice the loaf.

 Notes

-- Preheat over to 350 degrees F and grease a muffin tin with non-stick cooking spray (or use muffin liners).
+- Preheat over to 350℉ and grease a 12-cup muffin tin with non-stick cooking spray (or use muffin liners).

-- Use 2 tsp baking powder and 1/2 tsp baking soda
+- Use 2 teaspoons baking powder and 1/2 teaspoon baking soda

 - Evenly distribute the batter into the muffin tin about 3/4 full.
-Bake until a toothpick comes out clean, about 12-14 minutes.
+Bake until a toothpick comes out clean, 12 to 14 minutes.

 - Once cooled, add frosting, if desired.